Ambrissh/Ambrissh.github.io/index.md

 [CV](./assets/cvasrr.pages).

 I am excited to connect with like-minded individuals and collaborate on ideas in the fields of quantum cryptography, quantum computing, and educational technologies.
 I am open to discussions, sharing knowledge, and exploring potential partnerships that align with my goals in these areas.
-If you're interested in collaborating or sharing ideas, feel free to reach out through the links provided.
+If you're interested in collaborating or sharing ideas, feel free to reach out through the links provided(Linkedin and e-mail) and also do checkout my youtube channel !